RPGroup-PBoC/mscl_survival/doc/section_2_introduction.md

 serial dilutions of a shocked culture followed by counting the number of resulting colonies after incubation.
 Such bulk assays have long been the standard for querying cell viability after an osmotic challenge.
-While bulk-scale experiments have been highly informative, they reflect only the mean survival rate of the population, obfuscating the variability in survival of the population.
+While they  jhave been highly informative, they reflect only the mean survival rate of the population, obfuscating the variability in survival of the population.
 The stochastic nature of gene expression results in a noisy distribution of MscL channels rather than a single value, meaning